Rasmus-Dahlkvist/Battleboats/README.md

 ![CI Python Test](/readme-images/python-test.png)

 ### Bugs :

+* Potential bug:

+	I believe that this "graphical bug" has something to do with me clearing the terminal.
+	When testing in replit and gitpod terminals it is barely a problem.

+	Replit and Gitpod symptoms: Every seventh buttonclick (or so) makes all the text in the terminal dissappear for maybe half a second and then reappear.

+	In Heroko this is much more present and happens more often.

+	Also in Heroku the "graphics" get "messy" for half a second sometimes.

+  With that said, I have not experienced any error message or crash because of this problem.

-All of the bugs i found was fixed while building this program due to the nature of python code in general (if something goes wrong the program will stop working).
+All of the bugs i found (except for the potential bug) was fixed while building this program due to the nature of python code in general (if something goes wrong the program will most likely stop working).

 ---